Botswana ~ Limpopo Valley, Horizon Horseback Mashatu

-Horses: The horses include South African Boerperd crosses, Thoroughbred crosses and some shire crosses.
-They vary from about 14.2hh to 17hh, are very well schooled, responsive and forward going to ride.
-Saddles are mostly English, with some Maclellan and Australian stock saddles available on request.
-There are grooms on hand to look after the horses.
+Horses: All owned by Horizon Horseback, the horses are well cared for, calm and at home in the bush.
+They include South African Boerperd crosses, Thoroughbred crosses and some Shire crosses.
+They vary from about 14.2hh to 17hh, are very well-schooled, responsive and forward going to ride.
+Saddles are Maclellan style, with some Australian stock saddles on request.
+Grooms are on hand to look after the horses.

-Hours: Most safaris include between 4 and 7 hours riding a day, riding out from camp or to different fly camps / lodges.
-Rides are broken up with rests, for snacks and game viewing.
+Hours: Most safaris include between about 4 and 7 hours riding a day, either riding out from camp or progressing from camp to camp.
+Riding is broken up with rests, for snacks and game viewing.

-Pace and experience required: To join a safari you must be a fairly experienced rider who is comfortable riding at all paces from a walk to fast canter in open country.
+Pace and experience required: To join a safari you must be a fairly experienced rider who is confident and comfortable riding at all paces from a walk to fast canter in open country.
 You will be riding in a varied, open area where there is 'big' game including elephant and lion.
-The going on the safaris is good, there are places for long canters and you will enjoy it more if you are riding fit.
+The going underfoot varies but it is generally good, there are places for long canters, weaving in and out of scrub, climbing river banks and negotiating obstacles and you are expected to cope and keep up.
+You will also enjoy the whole experience much more if you are riding fit.
 If in doubt about ability please contact us.

-Accommodation for the first and last nights of the Tuli Safari is at Two Mashatus Camp, a comfortable, semi-permanent base camp at the confluence of the Limpopo and Majale Rivers.
-This is also the base for the Botswana part of the African Explorer safaris.
-Two Mashatus has 4 walk-in twin / double East African style safari tents, raised on teak decking with their own long drop loo and private shower tent.
-The camp has a small plunge pool and a dining and sitting area built in local style with a palm thatch roof and set on raised teak.
-Other nights on Tuli Safaris are spent at a selection of wilderness camps, set up at carefully selected locations across the Mashatu Reserve.
-At these, 2 man walk in A- frame tents are generally used, with beds and linen provided.
-One night may be in the simpler 'Kogtla' sleeping out under the stars.
-At wilderness camps a shower tent is set up as well as a 'long drop' loo and a back up lorry carries camping equipment, provisions and horse food from camp to camp.
-Meals are eaten outside at a table set up in the shade of a tree.
+Accommodation for the first and last two nights of Tuli Safari is at Two Mashatus Camp, a comfortable, semi-permanent base camp at the confluence of the Limpopo and Majale Rivers.
+This is also base for the Botswana part of African Explorer Safaris.
+Two Mashatus Camp has 5 walk-in twin / double East African style safari tents, raised on teak decking with their own private bathroom attached, with flush loo and hot and cold running shower.
+The camp has a small plunge pool and a dining and sitting area, built in local style under a palm thatch roof.
+Tuli Safaris follow a circular route and the 2nd and 5th nights are spent at the lovely, newly built Tree Camp, where tented rooms, and a dining and living area, are set on a platform in the trees.
+Nights 3 and 4 of these safaris are in a simpler 'fly' camp, sleeping under the stars on beds under mosquito nets, set up in an old leadwood boma, the 'Kogtla'.